 James Bevel down in Selma said, ‘Well, maybe we should try to put together this march on Montgomery.
 That's what we need to do.’”

 “It started near the Edmund Pettus Bridge, Selma.
 We lined up and start walking.
 From the start it was very intense, very charged, but also very quiet.
 There's a stillness over the whole, but you can hear the footsteps of people walking.
 You might hear people struggling with walking, breathing.
 But it's quiet.
 It's real quiet.

 The day of the first march, we went down to Brown's Chapel.
 I marched with Deloris Mitchell.
-She was in the 9th grade, and I was in the 10th.
+She was in the ninth grade, and I was in the tenth.
 I liked her.
 We had a little friendship.

 I was close enough to hear them say that this march is not going to go forth, and I saw them charge a few leaders at the front, so we just kneeled down.
 We only went across the bridge and kneeled, and prayed.
 What seemed like about five minutes later, they start popping canisters and throwing them on us.